Rekindle your passion for teaching... outside the classroom.

 How to apply for a Project Kindle fellowship

-- Interested in applying for Project Kindle, but not available to participate on the summer 2022 team?
-Click here to complete an interest form and we will notify you when we select dates and launch the application for our 2023 team.
+- Interested in applying for Project Kindle but not available those dates?
+Click here to complete an interest form.
+We will notify you when we select dates and launch the application for 2024.

 Looking to spread the word about this opportunity with friends and colleagues?
 Please share our flyer for Project Kindle.